ucsb-cs148/w25/_exam/pj_materials_due.md

 This is the deadline for finalizing your project documentation
 * There should be a #Deployment section at the bottom of your README.md, which
-    1. links to Full Deployment Instructions `docs/DEPLOY.md` within your repo.
+    1. includes all necessary steps to deploy from source, or links to Full Deployment Instructions `docs/DEPLOY.md` within your repo.
     2. points to a live testable version of your project, either on Heroku (or other cloud service), or to platform binaries (e.g. hosted on Google Drive).
 * Design Document (documenting SW Design and UX Design), linked to in `docs/DESIGN.md`
 * User Manual, linked to in `docs/MANUAL.md`
 * Brief commentary on team member code (and/or other) contributions in GitHub Repo: `team/contributions/CONTRIBS.md`